manuelsh/banana-navigator/README.md

 # Instructions to train the agent

-Once your environment is set-up, just run the notebooks `Navigation.ipynb` or `Navigation_pixels.ipynb`.
+Once your environment is set-up, just run the notebooks `Navigation.ipynb`.